Department of Chemical, Civil, and Mechanical Engineering

 Office: Drew Hall 104

 Dr. Zhuang "John" LiDr.
-Zhuang Li, an Associate Professor of Mechancial Engineering, received his Ph.D degree from Auburn University in 2005.
+Li received his Ph.D degree from Auburn University in 2005.
 He joined McNeese State University in 2008.
 He is also serving as the Associate Editor of the International Journal of Acoustics and Vibration.
 His research interests are in acoustics, mechanical vibration, and advanced signal processing.
 He has published more than twenty journal papers and book chapters.
 He has chaired various conference sessions.
-He also received the Faculty Excellence Award in the first year of his teaching career and the Pinnacle Award in 2011.
+In the last seven years Dr. Li has been awarded research and educational funds of more than one million dollars.
+He also received the Faculty Excellence Award in 2009 and the Pinnacle Award twice in 2011 and 2014.
 He is a member of ASME (American Society of Mechanical Engineers), IIAV (International Institute of Acoustics and Vibration), and ASA (Acoustical Society of America).

 Dr. Jay Uppot

 Dr. Ning ZhangDr.
-Ning Zhang, an Associate Professor of Mechanical Engineering, received his Ph.D. degree from Kansas State University in 2005.
-He continued his postdoctoral research at the Urban Operational Laboratory, a United States Marine Corps (USMC) sponsored program from 2006 to 2008, where he was the lead scientist in two USMC funded projects to research and develop enhanced non-lethal capabilities and protective technologies for modernization of the Marine Expeditionary Rifle Squad (MERS).
-He has been a research scientist in the field of computational fluid dynamics with applications in mechanical, aerospace, and hydraulic engineering for the past 15 years.
-Dr. Zhang joined McNeese State University in 2008, where he led research including sediment and oil-spill transport in coastal water systems, aerodynamics of micro aerial vehicles, and simulation-based hydro turbine optimizations.
+Zhang has been a research scientist in the field of computational fluid dynamics with applications in mechanical, aerospace, and hydraulic engineering for the past 15 years.
+He earned his Ph.D. degree in Mechanical Engineering from Kansas State University in 2005.
+He continued his postdoctoral research at the Urban Operational Laboratory, a United State Marine Corps (USMC) sponsored program from 2006 to 2008, where he was the lead scientist in two USMC funded projects to research and develop enhanced non-lethal capabilities and protective technologies for modernization of the Marine Expeditionary Rifle Squad (MERS).
+Dr. Zhang joined the Department of Engineering at McNeese State University in 2008.
+At McNeese State University, Dr. Zhang led research including sediment and oil-spill transport in coastal water systems, aerodynamics of micro aerial vehicles, and simulation–based hydro turbine optimizations.
 Dr. Zhang has achieved national and international acclaim among his peers, particularly through numerous publications at peer-reviewed international journals, presentations at international conferences, as well as organizing numerous technical symposiums.
-Dr. Ning Zhang is a senior member of the American Institute of Aeronautics and Astronautics (AIAA), and a member of the American Society of Mechanical Engineers (ASME).
-He has served as Vice Chair of ASME Computational Fluid Dynamics Technical Committee since 2012.
-Dr. Zhang has also served as the McNeese Institutional Coordinator to Louisiana Space Consortium (LaSPACE), Louisiana Universities Marine Consortium (LUMCON), and Coastal Sustainability Consortium Technical Council.
+He has served as Chair of ASME Computational Fluid Dynamics Technical Committee since 2014 (Vice Chair from 2012-14).
+Dr. Zhang has also served as the McNeese Institutional Coordinator to Louisiana Space Consortium (LaSPACE), and Louisiana Universities Marine Consortium (LUMCON).

 Department of Electrical Engineering and Computer Science